carbon-language/carbon-lang/docs/project/commit_access.md

 still need review, and often a reviewer with commit access handles the merge.
 It also gives the ability to [approve and merge changes](code_review.md).

-Note that developers with commit access are not required to do reviews or help with approving and merging PRs.
-It can still be useful to allow authors to fix trivial PR comments after approval and then merge their own PR, for example because the review noted a minor typo, or to resolve merge conflicts.
+Getting commit access can help smooth over the development process; for contributors who don't feel comfortable doing reviews, it can still smooth the review process for their own PRs.
+It allows authors to merge their own PRs, including after resolving conflicts or fixing trivial PR comments post-approval.

 Developers with commit access are expected to make reasonable choices about when to approve or merge PRs for others.
 Generally, the change either needs to be